Special Education Remote Learning Information/Contacts/Resources/LinksJune 17, 2021

 - Mobile sites are available at locations throughout the City on a weekly basis.
 Please be sure to check the mobile testing sites here: https://www.nychealthandhospitals.org/covid-19-testing-sites/.

-- Those who are eligible for a vaccine based on age must show proof of age and New York residency, such as New York State driver’s license, IDNYC, passport, mail (residency), rent statement (residency) or birth certificate (age).
+- must show proof of age and New York residency, such as New York State driver’s license, IDNYC, passport, mail (residency), rent statement (residency) or birth certificate (age).

-- New York City is providing in-home COVID-19 vaccinations (Johnson & Johnson) to eligible NYC residents who are fully homebound, have not already been vaccinated, and do not already have access to a vaccination program.
+- NYC residents are eligible for the in-home vaccination program if they are fully homebound, have not already been vaccinated, and do not already have access to a vaccination program.

 - If you believe you or a family member may be eligible for an in-home vaccination, fill out this form and you will receive a call back from the city to discuss eligibility: https://forms.cityofnewyork.us/f/homebound.